Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Tiësto

-Latin Pop/Reggaeton Song of The Year
+Latin Pop/Reggaeton Song Of The Year

-“El Incomprendido” – Farruko/ Víctor Cárdenas/ DJ Adoni
+‘El Incomprendido’ – Farruko/ Víctor Cárdenas/ DJ Adoni

-“MAMIII” – Becky G & Karol G
+‘MAMIII’ – Becky G & Karol G

-“Me Porto Bonito” – Bad Bunny ft.
+‘Me Porto Bonito’ – Bad Bunny ft.
 Chencho Corleone

-“Moscow Mule” – Bad Bunny
+‘Moscow Mule’ – Bad Bunny

-“PROVENZA” – Karol G
+‘PROVENZA’ – Karol G

-Latin Pop/Reggaeton Artist of the Year
+Latin Pop/Reggaeton Artist Of The Year

 Bad Bunny